 On May 9, 2003, within our Fastening Systems segment, we acquired an automotive fasteners manufacturing business from Metaldyne, a related party, for approximately \$22.7 million on a debt-free basis.
 We refer to this acquisition as the "Fittings acquisition."
 In connection with the Fittings acquisition, we agreed to sublease Metaldyne's Livonia, Michigan facility, at which the acquired business was and is located.
 The acquired business had revenues of approximately \$16.7 million in 2002.
-Because we and Metaldyne are under the common control of Heartland, this transaction was accounted for as a reorganization of entities under common control and, accordingly, we did not establish a new basis of accounting in the assets or liabilities of the Fittings business, including the allocation of certain charges to the Fittings business.
+Because we and Metaldyne are under the common control of Heartland, this transaction was accounted for as a reorganization of entities under common control and, accordingly, we did not establish a new basis of accounting in the assets or liabilities of the Fittings business.
+Our reported results for prior periods have been revised to include the financial results of the Fittings business, including the allocation of certain charges to the Fittings business.
 Examples of such allocations include amounts charged or allocated by Metaldyne for corporate-level services and interest expense attributable to Fittings.
 See Note 1, "Basis of Presentation."

 Recent and Anticipated Consolidation, Integration and Restructuring Activities.
 We have undertaken significant consolidation, integration and other cost savings programs to enhance our efficiency and achieve cost reduction opportunities arising from our acquisitions.
 Our programs involve a number of major projects and other smaller initiatives to eliminate duplicative and excess manufacturing and distribution facilities, sales forces, and back office and other support functions.
-The aggregate costs of these actions for the six months ended June 30, 2004 and 2003 were approximately \$9.9 million and \$8.6 million, respectively.
+The aggregate costs of these actions for the six months ended June 30, 2004 and 2003 were approximately \$9.9 million and \$4.5 million, respectively.
 We estimate that we will incur between \$15 million to \$16 million of such costs during 2004.
 We believe all of these costs are warranted by the anticipated future benefits of these actions.
 We also continue to focus on establishing our stand alone corporate office.
 With the expiration on December 31, 2003 of the shared services agreement between Metaldyne and us, we now handle internally the tax, benefit administration and environmental and safety services formerly provided by Metaldyne.
 We have hired an internal audit director, a tax manager, a director of environmental, health and safety and established a standalone human resources compensation and benefits function.
 We anticipate increased corporate office expense of approximately \$0.7 million annually as a result of these and other actions.